Scheduling In The 21st Century Is Mobile & Flexible

 Employees themselves also need options.
 Gone are the days where you need to go to a bulletin board or even login to a computer to check when you need to work.
 In today’s age, checking your schedule or even checking INTO your shift should be as easy as checking your email.
 And every employee deserves to know how and when their schedule is available in a simple way.

-With Celayix Software’s Team Xpress app, employees can login, check their schedules, clock in/out of shifts, and submit time off requests and more.
+With Celayix Software’s Mobile App, employees can login, check their schedules, clock in/out of shifts, and submit time off requests and more.
 All they need to do is download the free app from their respective app stores.
 This lets them do all of the schedule or shift related activities right from their phone.

 Both the above options make the scheduling solution robust and able to fit into many different types of business models.